blaiMetrostar/comet-api-brian/README.md

 - [ ] Add/Update existing endpoints with more applicable entities and/or columns
 - [ ] Update applicable endpoints to require JWT
-- [ ] Add Admin endpoints to support password reset
-- [x] Replace default database with external database (Ex.
-Postgres) - use `scripts/init_postgres.py`
+- [ ] Replace default database with external database (Ex.
+Postgres)
 - [ ] Deploy to cloud infrastructure
 - [ ] Automate doc publishing process